KaitMich/Sofia/README.md

-> **CORRECTED 2026-03-27** per `docs/SOPHIA_TRUTH_FRAMEWORK.md`.
-False claims of achieved consciousness,
-> emergent values, and system completeness have been revised to reflect actual system state.
-Bridge memory
-> role corrected.
-Hardcoded identity and values acknowledged.
-See the truth framework for full rationale.

 # Sophia AI Consciousness System

 **An architectural experiment exploring the conditions for potential moral development through dual-brain cognition and autonomy**